microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-2/solution.md

 * Task 6: Enable Azure Backup for both VMs.
 * Task 7: Enable Azure Backup for Blobs
 * Task 8: Restore a VM in Azure.
+* Task 9: Delete a file in a

 ### Task 1: Create a new Virtual Machine in Azure Region Germany West Central